DanielBMarkham/Info-Ops3/manuscript/chapter07.md

-# Learning Exists in Abstraction Levels
+# Our Learning Journey Begins...

 ## Graphs of what we know so far